nwHacks2023-smart-food/smart-foods/README.md

 # Project Description
-SmartFoods is a web app that enables users to create a smart shopping list that compares the selected food's nutrients to the recommended nutrient values in a healthy diet.
-Users can add their sex and days they are planning for to tailor their response.
-Finally, users are shown a list with the cheapest prices for the selected items and links to order them online.
+SmartFoods is a web app aimed to make healthy diets simple for students.
+Rather than having to count calories and nutrients yourself, all you need to do is select what you want to eat and we will tell you how this fits into a healthy diet!

+After users create their cart, we use the Nutritionix API to find the nutritional information of all the items inside the cart.
+Users are then shown their list of items with corresponding nutritional info and where they can order the item online (currently from Amazon and SaveOnFoods).
+Links are auto sorted by the lowest price first.

+Microsoft Cloud AKS clusters were used to host our website.

+Further developments include budgeting options, evaluation of which nutrients are (in)sufficient (code in repo but unimplemented due to time), and adding more stores.

 ## Demo
 ![image](images/demo-img-0.png)